 Social acceptance of large RE projects is presumed from relatively passive consent, and is in effect, the absence of active resistance.
-Domestic micro-generation, on the other hand, requires active acceptance, and is a function of attitudes, behaviour and actual investments (Sauter and Watson, 2007).
+Domestic micro-generation, on the other hand, requires active acceptance and is a function of attitudes, behaviour, and actual investments [13].
 Some consumer segments are more receptive to new ideas and tend to stimulate the diffusion of innovations more vigorously than others.
-Higher levels of awareness among these segments could have been brought about by more intense marketing efforts of vendors, awareness creation campaigns, or through closer interaction with peers in densely populated urban areas (Claudy, et al. 2010).
-The capital costs and the willingness-topay ("w-t-p") are tied together by the payback periods for such assets to be owned, deployed and utilized by individual households.
-This is even as secondary attributes and benefits, though desirable, might not enhance consumers' w-t-p (Balcombe, Rigby and Azapagic, 2013).
-Likewise, Willis et al (2011) find that the age of the householder-decision-maker plays a role in determining the adoption of solar PV systems, solar water-heaters, small-wind turbines and to some extent wood-pellet-boilers.
+Higher levels of awareness among these segments could have been brought about by more intense marketing efforts of vendors, awareness creation campaigns, or through closer interaction with peers in densely populated urban areas [14].
+The capital costs and the willingnessto-pay ("w-t-p") are tied together by the payback periods for such assets to be owned, deployed, and utilized by individual households.
+This is even as secondary attributes and benefits, though desirable, might not enhance consumers' w-t-p [15].
+Likewise, Willis et al. [16] find that the age of the householderdecision-maker plays a role in determining the adoption of solar PV systems, solar water heaters, small-wind turbines, and to some extent wood pellet boilers.
 Consumers aged 65 years and above demonstrate a low propensity to acquire and deploy these technology options.
 Senior citizens might be apprehensive about their ability to maximize the utility from such investments.
-However, making the most of installations also appears to be a concern among those segments of end-users who do invest into small-scale Renewable Energy systems.
-For instance, Hyysalo, Juntunen, and Freeman (2013) found that active acceptance of the RE system was also demonstrated through inventions and modifications.
-These improved the efficiency, suitability, usability, maintenance or price of the underlying asset.
+However, making most of installations also appears to be a concern among those segments of end-users who do invest into small-scale RE systems.
+For instance, Hyvsalo et al. [17] found that active acceptance of the RE system was also demonstrated through inventions and modifications.
+These improved the efficiency, suitability, usability, maintenance, or price of the underlying asset.
 Users were seen to customize biomass heaters for specific applications and then disseminate such design improvements.
 These users were seen to add features and customize product attributes to suit their own homes; that manufacturers and vendors might not have contemplated.